5 Facts About The TRS-80:

 A bigger display panel with 80 columns by 24 rows, reversed video, and an integrated audio speaker was among the additional hardware features of the Model 4.
 In addition, it has three function keys and a control key on its keyboard.

 TRSDOS Version 6 is an entirely new operating system evolved from the sophisticated Model III LDOS 5, licensed from Logical Systems.
-A more current version of Microsoft’s BASIC interpreter, with PC-like features, resembling the MS-DOS GW-BASIC.
+A more current version of Microsoft’s BASIC interpreter, with PC-like features, resembles the MS-DOS GW-BASIC.

 The Public Response to TRS-80 Computer